 Example 1.
 You give your house to your daughter for her life with the remainder then passing to her children.
 This gift is made to a "trust" even though there is no explicit trust instrument.
 The interest in the property transferred (the present right to use the house) is transferred to a nonskip person (your daughter).
 Therefore, the trust is not a skip person because there is an interest in the transferred property that is held by a nonskip person, and the gift is not a direct skip.
 The transfer is an indirect skip, however, because on the death of the daughter, a termination of her interest in the trust will occur that may be subject to the GST tax.
-See the instructions for Part 3, Schedule A (under Part 3-Indirect Skips on page 9) for a discussion of how to allocate GST exemption to such a trust.
+See the instructions for Part 3-Indirect Skips for a discussion of how to allocate GST exemption to such a trust.